writerstrail/writerstrail-legacy/views/info/privacy.md

 this site, the export service requires a call with the chart data to the [Highcharts Export Server](http://export.highcharts.com/).

 If you do not want your information going to the Highcharts server, avoid using the export service.

+### Public pages

+Projects and targets may be set as _public_ in a **opt-in individual basis** (which means everything is private unless you make it otherwise).
+If they are set as public, it's possible to any person or machine to access the data if they have the link.
+This includes search engines, social networks and other sites that track content.

+Once the user makes the page public, there's no guarantee that the data wasn't registered by any third-party service, even if the user makes it private once again.
+New changes to data after it was set private again won't be propagated anywhere, and Writer's Trail will stop to provide any data (new or old) about the resources made private to any other person besides the resource's owner.

 ### California Online Privacy Protection Act